Acrisel/projenv/environ/README.rst

 should be clarified in any way, please take 30 seconds to fill out a ticket in github or send us email at support@acrisel.com

-To get more help or to provide suggestions you can send as email too: arnon@acrisel.com uri@acrisel.com
+To get more help or to provide suggestions you can send as email to: arnon@acrisel.com uri@acrisel.com